karthik0010/Assuredoc/Shared Steps/Using Shared Steps in Testcase.md

-## Adding shared test cases into the test case page
+## Adding shared test into the test case page

 Let’s us now explore how to add shared test on testcase page.